 For individuals with celiac disease, a gluten-free diet isn't a lifestyle choice -- it's a necessity.

-Sheila Crowe, MD, the celiac disease team at UC San Diego Health comprises nationally recognized gastroenterologists and dietitian experts who are vastly experienced in treating individuals with celiac disease.
+The celiac disease team at UC San Diego Health comprises nationally recognized gastroenterologists and dietitian experts who are vastly experienced in treating individuals with celiac disease.

 What is Celiac Disease?

 Celiac disease is a chronic digestive disorder that occurs in genetically susceptible individuals.
 This multisystem disorder is caused by the body's immune system reacting to proteins in wheat, rye and barley.
 The immune reaction damages the lining of the small intestine, causing reduced nutrient absorption.
 When the intestinal villi in the small intestine are damaged, the body cannot absorb critical vitamins, minerals and calories.

 This condition continues as long as these proteins are in the diet.

 - Celiac disease can develop at any time in a person’s life.